Most interesting landmarks of Australia

 - Ball‘s Pyramid – near Lord Howe Island.
 Unusual remnant of volcano – 562 meters high and just 200 meters wide cliff rising directly from the sea.
 Tallest volcanic stack in the world.
 Up to recent time this was the only place in the world where the up to 15 cm long Lord Howe Island stick insect (Dryococelus australis Montrouzier) was living.

-- Breadknife – New South Wales, Warrumbungle National Park.
-Highly unusual cliff formation – 90 meters high cliff blade, approximately half a kilometre long.
+- The Breadknife – New South Wales, Warrumbungle National Park.
+Highly unusual cliff formation – 90 meters high volcanic dyke, approximately half a kilometre long and in some places just 4 m wide.

 - Bungle Bungle Range – Western Australia, Purnululu National Park.
 Incomparable landscape created by highly unusual rock formations.
 Landscape is marked by up to 250 meters high sandstone pillars and beehive structures of contrasting light orange and dark colors.
 Deep gorges, labyrinths.
 Important site for investigation of sandstone karst processes.

 - Devil’s Marbles (Karlu Karlu) – Northern Territory.
-Unusual location with rounded, giant granite boulders often standing in seemingly unstable positions.
+Unusual place with rounded, giant granite boulders often standing in seemingly unstable positions.

 - Kata Tjuta (Mount Olga) – Northern Territory.
 Unusual, impressive monolithic rock formation, consists of 36 steepsided domes up to 546 meters high.
 Sacred place to local Aborigene people.
 Endemic plants.

 - Shell House – Western Australia, Kalbarri National Park.
-Beautiful and impressive coastal cliffs, Ordovician and Triassic sandstone and shale.
+Beautiful and impressive coastal cliffs which consist of Ordovician and Triassic sandstone and shale.

 - The Twelve Apostles – Victoria.
 Group of closely located, some 50 meters high limestone stacks standing in the sea.
 Popular tourist attraction due to good location next to the scenic Great Ocean Road.